navasmontilla/CAELUM/README.md

 - Compressible flows with sharp discontinuities (contact and shock waves)
 - Compressible flows composed by a mixture of 2 gases
-- External compressible flow around solid bodies (*.stl files)
+- External flows around solid bodies (given by *.stl triangulation files)
 - Compressible turbulence

 Compressible turbulence is a highly nonlinear multiscale phenomenon.
 It has become one of the most challenging problems in computational physics.
 Turbulent flows can be numerically reproduced by means of hydrodynamic solvers.
 A common approach is the use of the Euler equations in combination with a suitable numerical discretization scheme.
 When the numerical diffusion inherent to the discretization method mimics the physical dissipation of the unresolved turbulent motion, the approach is called Implicit Large Eddy Simulation (ILES).